modouthioye05/to-do-app/README.md

-my to do app creat at skidmore code
+my to do app create at skidmore codes!